Informatic/mobile-nixos/devices/openstick/README.md

 fastboot flash -S 200M rootfs result/system.img
 ```

-NOTE: the `aboot` built here from `lk2nd` sources is something I've hacked on in an attempt to prevent
+NOTE: the `aboot` built here from `lk2nd` sources (but note, is the `lk1st` make target!) is something I've
-devices from becoming semi-bricked.
-Please note, I have barely any idea what I'm doing so be careful
+hacked on in an attempt to prevent devices from becoming semi-bricked.
+Please note, I have barely any
-or wait for someone else to go first.
+idea what I'm doing so be careful or wait for someone else to go first.
 Or be bold, they're fairly cheap devices...

 ## why?